 It's Christmas again and you'll be receiving all kinds of greetings.
 How about greeting them back with a fancy way ?
 Show off your nerdiness with this super cool Christmas Tree in Bash.

-All you need is a Linux/Unix terminal with bash installed.
-Most systems come with bash.
-So, you don’t have to install anything for this !
+All you need is a bash shell.
+Most systems have bash shell by default, so you don't have to install anything for this !

 Here's how it looks :

 First of all open a terminal and copy this script to your computer :

 chmod u+x ./christmas.sh

 Ain't that fancy ?
 All thanks goes to the Argentian programmer Sergio Lepore for this cool trick.

 You can make your own little changes in the script to add your name and other stuff.
 I added my name using this line :

 tput cup $((lin + 3)) $((c - 4)); echo subins2000

 I added the above line just after "And lots of CODE in $new_year" line.